rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-dotnet.md

 consumer.
 That way you can be sure that no message is lost, even if the workers occasionally die.

-There aren't any message timeouts; RabbitMQ will redeliver the message only when the worker connection dies.
+There aren't any message timeouts; RabbitMQ will redeliver the message when the consumer dies.
 It's fine even if processing a message takes a very, very long time.

 Message acknowledgments are turned on by default.
 In previous examples we explicitly turned them off by setting the `noAck` ("no manual acks")